-Federally Significant Species means species that are listed by the Federal Species at Risk Act as i) endangered or threatened federally but not provincially or species that are listed as Special Concern at the federal level by the Species at Risk Act, but are not listed provincially (i.e., Endangered or Threatened Species as defined in this Plan).
+Federally Significant Species means species that are listed by the Federal Species at Risk Act as i) endangered or threatened or Special Concern, but are not listed provincially (i.e., Endangered or Threatened Species as defined in this Plan).

 Forest Management means the sustainable management of the woodland to maintain, restore or enhance environmental conditions for wildlife, and for the protection of water supplies and may include the removal or pruning of dead, diseased, and hazard trees, and invasive species.
 Management may also include the judicious removal of selected tree(s) to improve the diversity and health of the woodland e.g., selective cutting of plantations to permit natural succession to occur.
 However, forest management does not include the removal of trees solely for commercial purposes.